datablackhole/teachers_directory/README.md

 -> Git

-## Instructions to run the applicaion locally:
+## Instructions to run the application locally:

 ##### Assuming you have the above depencies properly installed.
 Run the following commands in a Terminal/Shell.